National Infrastructure Development Company

-The National Infrastructure Development Company Limited (NIDCO), is a state owned company of Trinidad and Tobago.
+The National Infrastructure Development Company Limited (NIDCO), is a state-owned company of Trinidad and Tobago.

+History

 It was founded on January 11, 2005, but the inaugural Board was appointed on 22 March 2005.
 It is carrying out infrastructure projects that form Vision 2020, which is a plan created by the government, to achieve first world status, by the year 2020.

-NIDCO Major infrastructure projects missions are drainage and flood control, reclamation, highway and transportation sectors and also NIDCO is responsible for the provision of project management services, procurement of consultants and contractors, and oversight of project execution within agreed time, costs and quality parameters.
+NIDCO's major infrastructure projects missions are drainage and flood control, reclamation, highway, and transportation sectors, and also NIDCO is responsible for the provision of project management services, procurement of consultants and contractors, and oversight of project execution within agreed time, costs and quality parameters.